pinecone-io/pinecone-vercel-starter/README-updated.md

+# Building a Context-Aware Chatbot with Pinecone and Vercel

 In this example, we'll build a full-stack application that uses Retrieval Augmented Generation (RAG) powered by [Pinecone](https://pinecone.io) to deliver accurate and contextually relevant responses in a chatbot.

 RAG is a powerful tool that combines the benefits of retrieval-based models and generative models.
 Unlike traditional chatbots that can struggle with maintaining up-to-date information or accessing domain-specific knowledge, a RAG-based chatbot uses a knowledge base created from crawled URLs to provide contextually relevant responses.